Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Conclusion

 \section{Conclusion}

-In this paper, we propose \acf{SNGD}, an easy to implement modification of gradient descent to improve its convergence for non-convex and noisy loss surfaces.
+In this paper we propose \acf{DSNGD}, an easy-to-implement modification of gradient descent to improve its convergence for non-convex and noisy loss surfaces that scales to high-dimensional optimization tasks.
 Through our experiments on three different datasets, we demonstrate that this method can be effectively combined with state-of-the-art adversarial attacks to achieve higher success rates.
-Furthermore, we show that SNGD-based attacks are more query efficient than current state-of-the-art attacks.
-Although the method proved to be effective in our experiments, larger datasets like ImageNet \cite{Deng2009} still need to be explored.
-Additionally, the performance of the attack on alternative defense methods can be tested.
+Furthermore, we show that DSNGD-based attacks are substantially more query-efficient than current state-of-the-art attacks.
+Although the method proved to be effective in our experiments, larger datasets like ImageNet \cite{Deng2009} can be explored.
+Additionally, the performance in other application areas will be evaluated.